CP1404/Practicals/prac_05/README.md

 3. Click the green button to make a pull request from feedback to master.
-    If that notice doesn\'t appear, you can switch to the feedback branch and click Pull Request:
+    If that notice doesn't appear, you can switch to the feedback branch and click Pull Request:
     ![](../images/05image8.png)
-    Add a title like \"Code review request\" and some detail like
-    \"Please check formatting, naming and logic\" (or anything else you want checked).
+    Add a title like "Code review request" and some detail like "Please check formatting, naming and logic" (or anything else you want checked).
 In this description, *mention* the reviewer with their GitHub username and the @ symbol -- e.g. \@personname -- so they will be notified (depending on their GitHub preferences)

-> OK, now if you are the first to do this, you\'re finished for now...
+> OK, now if you are the first to do this, you're finished for now...
 > move on to the next section and come back here when you receive a
 > mention to do a review for someone else...
-> If you\'ve already got a PR to review, then carry on with the next
+> If you've already got a PR to review, then carry on with the next
 > steps:

 4. (Note that you might see things a bit different, but the process is the same.)
-    On the GitHub website, click on the notifications icon at the top: which will have a dot on it if you\'ve received your code review request. ![](../images/05image9.png)
+    On the GitHub website, click on the notifications icon at the top: which will have a dot on it if you've received your code review request. ![](../images/05image9.png)
     Open the PR you have been mentioned in by clicking the notification link there, e.g.:
     ![](../images/05image10.png)
-    Read the request (see if there\'s anything specific to review), then click on Commits to see the commits:
+    Read the request (see if there's anything specific to review), then click on Commits to see the commits:
     ![](../images/05image11.png)
-    Then click on the commit to see the code in \"diff\" view.
+    Then click on the commit to see the code in "diff" view.

 5. Read through the code on GitHub and add line comments.
 Hover your mouse over the lines and look for the plus icon to add a comment.